codechefmarc/content_access_simple/README.md

 ## Hidden Roles

 This module also allows to hide roles from the view list so content editors cannot change permissions for specific roles.
-Currently this is done only in config via `content_access_simple.settings.yml`.
+Currently this is done only in config via `content_access_simple.settings.yml` via `role_config.hidden_roles`.
+A future update will allow these to be configured in the UI.

+## Disabled Roles

+Also in the config is the ability to disable checkboxes preventing changing the permission on other roles.
+For instance, you may want to not allow lower roles to change the permission of higher roles.
+Currently this is done only in config via `content_access_simple.settings.yml` via `role_config.disabled_roles`.
 A future update will allow these to be configured in the UI.

 ## Complex permissions